dtaht/bufferbloat-rfcs/sce/draft-morton-taht-tsvwg-sce.md

 ## Other

-New transports under development such as QUIC SHOULD implement a multi-bit and finer grained signal back to the sender based on SCE.
+New transports under development such as QUIC SHOULD implement a multi-bit, sub-RTT, and finer grained signal back to the sender based on SCE.

 # Related Work